DevNiko/aps-content-moderator-plugin/readme.md

 **Documentation**
-Visit the RapidAPI for more details. https://rapidapi.com/dev.nico/api/ai-powered-content-moderator
+Visit the RapidAPI Page for more details. https://rapidapi.com/dev.nico/api/ai-powered-content-moderator